These guidelines are intended as a guide only and legal advice from your programme lawyer must be sought at an early stage.

 The acknowledgement must be large enough to be legible and on screen long enough for viewers to be able to identify the title and author of the work.

 This exception came into force on 1 October 2014.
-Given its recent introduction, like the quotations provision, there is currently no case law to guide us on how the courts are likely to interpret this new defence.
-However, again the IPO has issued guidance and there is also a recent European Court judgment (Deckmyn v Vandersteen) which provides a helpful definition of what constitutes ‘parody’, and what does not.
+The IPO has issued guidance and there is also a European Court judgment (Deckmyn v Vandersteen) which provides a helpful definition of what constitutes ‘parody’ and what does not.

 The Act itself does not provide definitions of the terms ‘caricature’, ‘parody’ or ‘pastiche’.
 However, as the IPO Guidance makes clear, Parliament’s intention was that these terms are to have their usual everyday meanings (whilst taking into account the context and purpose of the copyright exceptions).